Wednesday, July 1, 2009

 Broiling Seafood - You Know, That Other Knob on Your Oven

-I stole that title line from Emiril, it's in reference to the fact that many people never use the broiler, or know how to for that matter.
+I stole that title line from Emeril, it's in reference to the fact that many people never use the broiler or know how to for that matter.

 To me, broiling is just grilling inside your oven, the same basic principles apply, and you get a similar result with your seafood.

-It is best to use cuts of fish that are 3/4 to one inch in thickness, as thinner cuts are easily over cooked.
+It is best to use cuts of fish that are 3/4 to one inch in thickness, as thinner cuts are easy to over cook.
 Fish steaks work great as they will have an even thickness.
-Steaks are cross section cuts of the fish and therefore will contain the backbone and some rib bones of the fish.
-The bone in adds extra flavor to the fish, kind of like a bone in roast, and the meat easily separates from the bone after cooking.
+Steaks are cross-section cuts of the fish and, therefore, will contain the backbone and some rib bones of the fish.
+The bone in adds extra flavor to the fish, similar to bone in a roast, and the meat easily separates from the bone after cooking.
 If you are shy of bones in your fish, a nice thick fillet will work fine.

 A marinade is always a good idea for broiling or grilling especially with more delicate fish.
 I use a simple one of Extra Virgin Olive Oil, sea salt, fresh ground pepper, fresh lime juice, and a fresh herb like thyme.
 You could use lemon or orange juice, and most any fragrant herb works.
 Do not marinade for more than 40 minutes as the citrus will start cooking the fish, I usually go about 15 minutes and it works well.